Every child deserves a good start

 We are calling for:

-1. Pre-school and childcare services to be led by graduates – who can identify and support children at risk of falling behind, and can set a curriculum that supports young children’s learning
+1. Pre-school and childcare services to be led by graduates – who can support children at risk of falling behind.

 3. Early education and childcare services that help strengthen parents’ and families’ skills to support their children’s early learning at home.